 Prudential has long been our go to company for those whose weight just wouldn’t garner an approval from any other companies.
-It wasn’t preferred plus rates with heavier builds, but it was an approval and it was the only place to find one in so many instances.
+It wasn’t preferred plus life insurance rates for overweight people, but it was an approval and it was the only place to find one in so many instances.

 Let me preface ripping Pru’s head off by saying that I still use them and they are still industry leaders in a lot of underwriting areas, so I won’t throw the baby out with the bath water (how old am I?).
 Allow me to offer kudos to Pru for offering the underwriting they did for as long as they did.
 No other company except for the late, great US Financial even came close.
 It opened doors for many of my clients to get the family protection they wanted and needed and for that I and they are grateful…….but